Business Team Investment Entrepreneur Trading Concept

 Tessa Cook, MD

-Organization: Perelman School of Medicine, University of Pennsylvania
+Title: Assistant professor of radiology Perelman School of Medicine Organization: Perelman School of Medicine, University of Pennsylvania

 Tessa Cook, MD, is an assistant professor of radiology at the University of Pennsylvania, specializing in imaging informatics, workflow optimization, radiation exposure monitoring, advanced image processing, radiology education and patient-centered imaging informatics.
 She also serves at the Philadelphia Veteran Affairs Medical Center.
 She is the principal developer of RADIANCE, a free, open-source dose monitoring software for CT.
 She is the fellowship director for the Penn Radiology Informatics Fellowship, which enables fourth-year residents to complete specialized training in imaging informatics.
 She is also the director for the Center for Translational Imaging Informatics within the Department of Radiology at Penn.
 Cook is a thought leader and visionary on future uses of IT in imaging and radiological education.